D. Boon: The Reactionaries

 Boon formed his first band, the Reactionaries, with Watt in 1978.
 The band's members were lead vocalist Martin Tamburovich, Boon on guitar, bassist Watt, and drummer George Hurley.
 The Reactionaries existed for most of 1978 and 1979, practicing regularly but rarely if ever performing live.

-After only seven months, Boon and Watt broke the band up feeling that the traditional frontman-style band was "bourgeois".
+Boon and Watt broke the band up feeling that the traditional frontman-style band was "bourgeois".